 |Percentage||Determines the custom price based on the discount percent.
 For example, to offer a 10 percent discount, set the custom price type to

 Use the Custom Price column of the grid to set the discount to a fixed amount or a percentage for the following product types:

 The selection of products in the grid cannot be changed from the Custom Prices page.
 However, you can use the progress indicator at the top of the page to return to the previous step and change the selection of products.

-For a multisite installation, set the Website chooser to the website where the custom prices apply.
+For a multi-site installation, set Website to the website where the custom prices apply.

 Use one of the following methods to select the products where the custom pricing is to apply.

 - Use the category tree to select all products in a specific category.